Born In: Montreal, Canada

-Jean-Marc Vallée is a Canadian filmmaker, screenwriter and editor, best known for directing films such as ‘Dallas Buyers Club’ and ‘Wild.’
+Jean-Marc Vallée was a Canadian filmmaker, screenwriter and editor, best known for directing films such as ‘Dallas Buyers Club’ and ‘Wild.’
 His father worked as a music programmer at a local radio station, and also loved music.
 Jean, too, developed a taste for music and got hooked to filmmaking during his teens.
 Following his high school graduation, he considered a career in music, but finally opted for filmmaking.
 He studied filmmaking at the College Ahuntsic and the ‘University of Montreal’ (Université de Montréal).
 In the 1990s, he several short films, such as ‘Stereotypes’ and ‘Les Mots magiques.’
 In 1995, he made his film debut with ‘Black List’, and the film received huge critical and commercial acclaim.
 Thereafter he received critical acclaim for ‘C.R.A.Z.Y.’, ‘The Young Victoria,’ ‘Dallas Buyers Club,’ and ‘Wild.’
-Apart from writing and directing, he also edits his films.
-He has also been associated with several successful TV series, such as ‘Sharp Objects’ and ‘Big Little Lies.’
+Apart from writing and directing, he also used to edit his films.
+He was also associated with several successful TV series, such as ‘Sharp Objects’ and ‘Big Little Lies.’

 In 1995, Jean made his feature film debut with the film ‘Black List.’
 The thriller film was in French language and won huge critical acclaim despite its low budget.
 The film received nine nominations at the annual the 1996 ‘Genie Awards.’
 The film was written by Sylvain Guy, and directed and edited by Jean.
 Following the success of his debut feature film, Jean moved to Los Angeles to forge a career in Hollywood.
 After some initial struggle, he managed to find his way into the American entertainment industry and began working on his second feature length film.
 He began directing a western film titled ‘Los Locos,’ which was written by the film’s lead actor, Mario Van Peebles.
 Jean directed yet another low budget film ‘Loser Love’ in the late 1990s.

 In the mid-1990s, when Jean was in Montreal, he had started working on a screenplay based on his own childhood experiences.
 He developed the screenplay over the years and had been making the film.
-After 10 years into making, the film ‘C.R.A.Z.Y.’ was finally ready by 2005 and became a huge critical and commercial success almost immediately.
+After ten years into making, the film ‘C.R.A.Z.Y.’ was finally ready by 2005, and became a huge critical and commercial success almost immediately.
 The film made its grand premier at the 2005 ‘Toronto International Film Festival’ and was awarded with the ‘Best Canadian Feature Film.’
 Made in French, the film received eleven ‘Genie Awards’ and was sent to the ‘Oscars’ as the official entry from Canada.

 The success of ‘C.R.A.Z.Y’ turned around Jean’s career as he was approached by legendary director Martin Scorsese to direct the period drama film ‘The Young Victoria’.
-The film released in 2009 and turned out to be a huge critical and commercial success, winning the ‘Oscar’ in the ‘Best Costume Design’ category, along with bagging nomination in two others.
+The film released in 2009, and turned out to be a huge critical and commercial success, winning the ‘Oscar’ in the ‘Best Costume Design’ category, along with bagging nomination in two others.

 In 2011, his film ‘Cafe de Flore’ was released.
 It was directed, written, and edited by Jean, and set in the 1960s Paris.
-The film turned out to be a massive critical success and earned 13 nominations at the ‘Genie Awards.’
+The film turned out to be a massive critical success and earned thirteen nominations at the ‘Genie Awards.’
 He, however, also received some criticism for replicating the film style he used in his film ‘C.R.A.Z.Y.’.
 The film turned out to be a commercial success.

-He uses an alias ‘John Mac McMurphy.’
+He used an alias ‘John Mac McMurphy.’